Purpose of this framework

 - source and contact tracing by the GGD and the role of the childcare centre or school in this context, e.g. keeping track of class schedules and seating plans, and daily attendance lists per class/group;

-- the measures in place for quarantine and testing policy;
+- if applicable, the measures in place for quarantine and testing policy;

-- the steps to be taken and the decision-making process in the event of multiple infections or outbreaks.
+- if applicable, the steps to be taken and the decision-making process in the event of multiple infections or outbreaks.